efueger/test-reporter/README.md

 - `COVERAGE_FILE` - Path to the coverage file to process.
 Defaults to searching known paths where coverage files could exist and selecting the first one found.

+---

+#### `sum-coverage`
-#### `sum-coverage` - combines test reports from multiple sources (i.e. multiple test suites or parallelized CI builds) into one test report which is readable by Code Climate
+Combines test reports from multiple sources (i.e. multiple test suites or parallelized CI builds) into one test report which is readable by Code Climate

 - `-o PATH` or  `--output PATH` - Output to PATH.
 If - is given, content will be written to stdout.
 Defaults to coverage/codeclimate.json.

 - `-p NUMBER` or `--parts NUMBER` - Expect NUMBER payloads to sum.
 If this many arguments are not present, command will error.
 This ensures you don't accidentally sum incomplete results.

+---

+#### `upload-coverage`
-#### `upload-coverage` - uploads formatted, singular test report to Code Climate API
+Uploads formatted, singular test report to Code Climate API

 - `-i PATH` or `--input PATH` - Read payload from PATH.
 If - is given, the payload will be read from stdin.
 Defaults to coverage/codeclimate.json.